-Lemma 3 For every k > 0, there exists $\epsilon > 0$ such that any ex-ante κ -optimal interval mechanism with $\kappa \leq k$ has at most one interval with mass $< \epsilon$.
+Lemma 3 For every k > 0, there exists $\epsilon > 0$ such that any ex-ante $\kappa$ -optimal interval mechanism with $\kappa \leq k$ has at most one interval with mass $< \epsilon$ .

-Finally, Proposition 2, which gives sufficient conditions for the optimality of intervals that are increasing/decreasing in mass, as well as the welfare results Propositions 4 and 5, continue to hold under the ex-ante privacy measure.
-The proofs of these results extend without change.
+Finally, Proposition 2, which gives sufficient conditions for the optimality of intervals that are increasing/decreasing in mass, continues to hold under the ex-ante privacy measure.
+This is because the proof of Proposition 2 is based on evaluating whether profit increases or decreases when two adjacent intervals are "switched."
+Since switching does not affect the amount of privacy loss under both the ex-post and ex-ante measures, this argument extends without change.